 While you are at it, check out these other fun paper STEM challenges… Paper Bridges, Paper Chain, Walking Through Paper.

-- Paper (regular copy paper will do, or try card stock for a thicker paper and compare the results!)
+• Paper (regular copy paper will do; try card stock for a thicker paper and compare the results!)

-STEP 1: Fold a piece of regular copy paper into three paper structures: a triangle shape, a square or box shape, and a cylinder (see photos).
+STEP 1: Fold a piece of regular copy paper into three paper structures: a triangle shape (prism-like), a square or box shape (prism-like), and a cylinder.
+Note the shapes are not completely closed on all sides like traditional 3D shapes.
+See the photos below.

 STEP 2: Use tape to connect the ends of the folds together to secure the shape.